By The Howl Street Team

 A network of granite caves formed by glaciers during the ice age, you’re guaranteed to find some underground adventure in rocky passageways that have names like Lemon Squeezer, Orange Crush and the Judgment Hall of Pluto.
 705 New Hampshire 25, Rumney, N.H. | 603-536-1888

-Eat homemade pasta at a farmhouse
+Eat dinner at a farm

 Play with fire